cabal-club/cable/moderation.md

 and `post/unblock`.

 One user MAY have many moderation actions apply to them at once; for instance, a user may be hidden and blocked.

+Actions for a given recipient taken on both the cabal context and on a specific channel SHOULD interact in the following way: A user that is e.g. hidden for the cabal context and subsequently unhidden in a specific channel SHOULD be hidden in all channels except the channel where they were unhidden.

 When a moderation action is acted on, we say it *takes effect*.
 By take effect, we mean that the acting client applies the encoded action: